15 Scams in Thailand and How to Avoid Them

 Boatmen at the floating market in Surat Thani

-If you want to go on your own, the best alternative is to take public transportation.
+Unfortunately, you can't avoid the taxi driver taking you to this spot.
+If you want to go on your own, the best alternative is to use public transportation.

-Although for this market I think the best option is to join an excursion like This is the link that includes the train track market and they go with a guide in Spanish.
+Although for this market, I think the best option is to join this tour, which also includes the visit to the train market.

-⭐ Here you can read more about the visit to the Train Market and Floating Market, what there is to see and transportation alternatives.
+⭐ Here you can read more about the visit to the Train Market and Floating Market, what to see, and the transportation options.

-I don't think this is a scam, but rather they take advantage of newly arrived tourists who haven't had time to find out the real prices.
+This isn't exactly a scam but rather taking advantage of newly arrived tourists who haven't had time to learn the real prices and overcharging them.

 Chatuchak-market---what-to-see-in-bangkok